Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Introduction

-Several attempts have been conducted on the generation of sequential brick assembly by utilizing Bayesian optimization~\citep{combinatorialgen}, deep graph generative model~\citep{dgmlg}, and reinforcement learning~\citep{bbb}.
-Those methods are capable of assembling \twobyfour~LEGO bricks with consideration of the physical constraints.
-However, the previous literature has several limitations.
-A Bayesian optimization method proposed by \citet{combinatorialgen} requires heavy computations due to their iterative optimization process for each brick position. \citet{dgmlg} propose to use masks along with their method, but the utilization of masks degrades assembly performance.
-To predict a valid action, \citet{bbb} propose to employ a neural network, which fails to predict proper moves perfectly.
-More importantly, these methods share common limitations: they only use a single brick type, i.e., \twobyfour~LEGO brick, and inevitably become slower as the number of bricks increases due to an exponentially increasing search space.
+Several attempts have been employed to solve sequential brick assembly by utilizing Bayesian optimization~\citep{combinatorialgen}, deep graph generative models~\citep{dgmlg}, and reinforcement learning~\citep{bbb}, as summarized in~\Tabref{tab:comparisons}.
+Those methods end with the consideration of the assembly with only \twobyfour~LEGO bricks -- they might be capable of assembling other brick types without significant modification, though.
+Moreover, the previous literature has several respective limitations.
+The Bayesian optimization-based method~\citep{combinatorialgen} requires heavy computations due to its iterative optimization process.
+Another method~\citep{dgmlg} has been proposed using masks to filter out invalid actions along with their graph generative model, but the use of masks degrades assembly performance.
+To predict a valid action, the recent work~\citep{bbb} utilizes an auxiliary neural network that often fails to predict legitimate moves perfectly.
+More importantly, these methods share a common limitation: \emph{they inevitably become slower in validating assembly constraints as the number of bricks increases}, due to the exponentially increasing search spaces.

-To tackle the limitations above, we devise a novel brick assembly method with a U-shaped sparse 3D convolutional neural network utilizing a convolution filter to validate complex brick constraints efficiently.
-By a sampling procedure proposed in this work, our method can create diverse assembly sequences of structures in a training stage, which makes us create training episodes.
-Also, we use the sampling procedure to generate high-fidelity brick structures.
-In addition, a convolution filter to validate the physical constraints enables our method to be easily parallelizable and scalable to processing different brick types.
+To tackle the limitations mentioned above, we devise a novel brick assembly method with a U-shaped neural network utilizing a \emph{one-initialized brick-sized} convolution filter to validate complex constraints efficiently.
+Notably, our one-initialized convolution filter enables our method to validate the constraints in a parallelizable and scalable manner without training itself, where several different brick types are considered.
+Using the sampling procedure proposed in this work, our method can create diverse sequences of LEGO bricks to generate high-fidelity brick structures.
+Furthermore, we consider two scenarios, \emph{budget-free} and \emph{budget-aware} assembly pipelines where a budget limits the number of bricks and their types.
 Henceforth, we refer to our method as sequential \textbf{Br}ick assembly with \textbf{E}fficient \textbf{C}onstraint \textbf{S}atisfaction~(\OursAcronym).

-We carry out two scenarios of sequential brick assembly: completion and generation tasks.
-In the completion experiments, \OursAcronym~achieves 30.5\% higher IoU scores than the best performing baseline on average, while ours is eight times faster than the baseline.
-Also, in the generation experiments, \OursAcronym~performs the best with 117\% higher average classification scores than the next best one.